Why a career in commercial property management adds up

 Whether you're a newcomer or an existing professional wanting to extend your knowledge of commercial property, this course is designed to provide a solid insight and skills base for commercial property management.

-"Many people in the industry are facing new challenges, they can bring that to the classroom" says Davis.
+"Many people in the industry are facing challenges, they can bring that to the classroom" says Davis.

 "We cater for everyone, from those just starting out to people who have years in the industry, wanting to drill down on tasks at hand and needing further clarity - no burning question will be left unanswered!"